mikro-cms/core/docs/middleware.md

 ### Parameters

+- **env**: The object contains environment data.
 - **model**: The method to access the collection of models has been initialized.
 - **locale**: The method to access the collection of locale has been initialized.
+- **middleware**: The method to access the collection of middleware has been initialized.

 ### Return Values

-The middleware function must return a function that will be set as a handler.
-This handler function can access the parameters `req`, `res`, and `next`.
+The middleware function must return a collection of handler functions that will be set as handlers.
+These handler functions can access the parameters `req`, `res`, and `next`.

 [⬅️ Back to Configuration](./configuration.md)